gumityolcu/scikit-learn-dual/doc/faq.rst

 types therefore reduces maintenance cost and encourages usage of efficient data structures.

-Note however that :class:`~sklearn.compose.ColumnTransformer` makes it convenient to handle heterogeneous pandas dataframes by mapping homogeneous subsets of dataframe columns selected by name or dtype to dedicated scikit-learn transformers.
+Note however that :class:`~sklearn_dual.compose.ColumnTransformer` makes it convenient to handle heterogeneous pandas dataframes by mapping homogeneous subsets of dataframe columns selected by name or dtype to dedicated scikit-learn transformers.
-Therefore :class:`~sklearn.compose.ColumnTransformer` are often used in the first step of scikit-learn pipelines when dealing with heterogeneous dataframes (see :ref:`pipeline` for more details).
+Therefore :class:`~sklearn_dual.compose.ColumnTransformer` are often used in the first step of scikit-learn pipelines when dealing with heterogeneous dataframes (see :ref:`pipeline` for more details).